Are You Ready for Lollapalooza?

 Lollapalooza

-With nine stages and over 170 performers, Lollapalooza is expected to draw roughly 100,000 attendees from across the country for the four-day music festival.
-Before festival goers flock to Chicago’s Grant Park for this summertime staple, RUSH experts want attendees to be prepared and take proper safety precautions to protect themselves from COVID-19 and other dangers.
+With eight stages and over 170 performers, Lollapalooza is expected to draw roughly 100,000 attendees from across the country for the four-day music festival.
+Before festival goers flock to Chicago’s Grant Park for this summertime staple, Rush experts want attendees to be prepared and take proper safety precautions to protect themselves from the sun, the (very loud) sounds and other health hazards.

 Sun safety and hydration

 When you’re outdoors for hours on end in the summer heat, sun safety and hydration are crucial.
-Clayton shares the following tips:
+Rush emergency medicine physician Carolyn Clayton, MD, shares the following tips:

 • Protect your face and wear a hat